arielkirkwood/melodic-web/docs/4.0/components/list-group.md

 #### .tab('show')

 Selects the given list item and shows its associated pane.
-Any other list item that was previously selected becomes unselected and its associated pane is hidden. **Returns to the caller before the tab pane has actually been shown** (for example, before the `shown.bs.tab` event occurs).
+Any other list item that was previously selected becomes unselected and its associated pane is hidden. **Returns to the caller before the tab pane has actually been shown** (for example, before the `shown.mel.tab` event occurs).

 {% highlight js %}
 $('#someListItem').tab('show')